-General anesthesia is provided in the office by pediatric anesthesiologists from Children's Dental Anesthesia Group and also at the ValleyCare Day Surgery Center.
+General anesthesia is provided in our office by pediatric anesthesiologists from Children’s Dental Anesthesia Group and also at the ValleyCare Day Surgery Center.

-There are different types of sedation dentistry, and you and your doctor will work together to decide on a personalized treatment plan that will give you the care you need while ensuring your comfort every step of the way.
+There are different types of sedation dentistry, and we will work together with you to decide on a personalized treatment plan that will give your son or daughter the needed care while ensuring comfort every step of the way.

-About an hour before you begin your dental treatment, you will be given a small pill to help you relax.
-Due to the sedative nature of the pill, you will need someone to accompany you to your appointment because you will not be able to drive.
-When you arrive at our practice, our staff will be waiting for you and will escort you to a private room where you'll be treated.
+About an hour before the patient begins dental treatment, we supply a small pill to help relax.
+Due to the sedative nature of the pill, adult patients will need someone to accompany them to the appointment because they will not be able to drive.
+When you arrive at our practice, staff will be waiting and will escort you to a private room where the treatment takes place.

-We understand that you may have many questions about sedation dentistry before receiving treatment.
+We understand that you may have many questions about sedation dentistry before treatment occurs.
 Here are some of the most common questions and answers about sedation dentistry:

 In most cases, patients do not feel anything.
 There is very little discomfort, and many patients wake up feeling relaxed and comfortable with almost no memory of the treatment.

-No. You will still be conscious and responsive but you will be in a deep state of relaxation.
+No. The patient will still be conscious and responsive but in a deep state of relaxation.

 Sedation dentistry is a safe and effective way for many patients to receive dental treatment.
-Before starting your treatment with IV sedation, your doctor will help you decide if IV sedation is right for your treatment.
+Before starting treatment with IV sedation, the doctor will help you decide if IV sedation is right for the treatment.

-The time it takes for the sedatives to wear off depends on the dose you've received, how long your treatment is, and how quickly your own body can recover.
-Because sedation causes drowsiness, it is recommended that you have a family member or friend drive you to and from your appointment.
-After your treatment, you should not drive, drink alcohol, or operate machinery.
+The time it takes for the sedatives to wear off depends on the dose received, how long the treatment is, and how quickly the body can recover.
+Because sedation causes drowsiness, it is recommended that even adult patients have a family member or friend drive them to and from the appointment.
+After treatment, a person should not drive, drink alcohol, or operate machinery.

 Any patient, from child to adult, who experiences dental anxiety is a good candidate for sedation dentistry.
-If you have any of the following fears or concerns, ask your doctor about sedation dentistry as an option for your next dental treatment:
+If you have any of the following fears or concerns, ask us about sedation dentistry as an option for the next dental treatment:

 - Extreme dental anxiety, or fear of visiting the dentist